JitindraFartiyal/Object-Detection/README.md

 We are using Kitti Dataset.
 You can download it from here: http://www.cvlibs.net/datasets/kitti/.
 It is an old dataset and might not be the first choice of researchers.
 But, low computational power constraints us to go for this.
 One can use other big dataset like COCO, Berkley, ImageNet or Google.

 # Suggestions:
 1) Do not work directly with all the images in the dataset.
-Take a small sample of 100-500 images, work around the code and then start scaling it
+Take a small sample of 100-250 images, work around the code and then start scaling it (check the dataset directory folder)
+2) Start classifying with 2 classes and then slowly increase the classes
+3) Start learning rate with 0.1 and reduce it by 10

 # Feedback:
 Feedback and suggestions are most welcomed !!